nyrst/freezer/README.md

 For the `run` type, use the following property:

 - `command`: the command to execute.
 If an error occurs, it will be logged.
 Otherwise, the command output will be logged.
+- `working_directory`: the command to run, relative to the current package directory (:warning: use with caution, there are no checks on where things are executed!)

 For the `symlink` type, use the following properties: